 More than that, the last thing I want when I’m stuck in a small space is to hear a dozen email alerts every five minutes.

-But the biggest reason against it? £3.99 for an hour of browsing, or £7.99 for an hour of streaming?!
+But the biggest reason against it?
+Paying anything up to £20 on top of the cost of the flight?!
 I’ll bring a book, thank you!